svev-dev/svev-frontend/README.md

 #Install a specific version of node
 nvm install 24.0.0

-#set the specific version of node to used in this framework
+#Set the specific version of node to used in this framework
 nvm use 24.0.0
 ```